Mon – Sun: 24/7 Plumbing

 Also, strictly avoid flushing toilet paper, paper towels, coffee grounds, oil pesticides, drain cleaners and harsh chemicals down the drain.
 These can severely damage septic systems (or the sewer system) by disrupting the internal pH levels and hindering their ability to break down waste effectively.

 The kitchen sink, in particular, should be kept free of cooking oil and sludge layers formed by cooking grease or animal fat.
-And never pour chemicals down the drain to free up clogs or dissolve internally corroded bits, as it will do more harm than good.
+Never pour chemicals down the drain to free up clogs or dissolve internally corroded bits, as they will do more harm than good.

 Blocked Sewage System